IIIF/api/source/presentation/4.0/index.md

 In many of the examples in this specification an image resource has an associated [IIIF Image API][image-api] Service.
 This is the most common use of [`service`][prezi-40-model-service] in IIIF, but other types of service are defined by IIIF specifications or available as extensions.
 Rather than just offer the link for download, the client is expected to interact with the service on the user's behalf.
 For the Image API, this usually means generating multiple requests for image tiles at the appropriate zoom level.
 For the [IIIF Search API][search-api], this means accepting user query terms, sending them to the search service endpoint, and rendering the results for further interaction (typically navigation to the result location within the Manifest).

-Further IIIF Services are provided by the [IIIF Authorization Flow API](auth-stable-version), which provides endpoints for a client to learn about a user's current access to a resource, and guide them through the publisher's access control arrangements if they do not have permission, so that they can (if authorised) acquire whatever credentials the publisher requires.
+Further IIIF Services are provided by the [IIIF Authorization Flow API][auth-stable-version], which provides endpoints for a client to learn about a user's current access to a resource, and guide them through the publisher's access control arrangements if they do not have permission, so that they can (if authorised) acquire whatever credentials the publisher requires.

 Ad hoc third party services can be developed for specific needs (with no expectation that a general-purpose IIIF client would know what to do with them).

 ## Content State

 Links to resources and services build up a web of linked _*content*_ for human and machine consumers to interact with.
-The [IIIF Content State API](contenstate-stable-version) defines mechanisms for IIIF software implementations to exchange references to this content, including arbitrarily fine-grained pointers into large IIIF resources.
+The [IIIF Content State API][contenstate-stable-version] defines mechanisms for IIIF software implementations to exchange references to this content, including arbitrarily fine-grained pointers into large IIIF resources.
 A Content State is simply a fragment of the IIIF Presentation API, wrapped in a _Content State Annotation_, with enough information for software receiving that fragment to load it and (typically) direct the user's attention to the referenced point.
 A bookmark or citation could be passed between users via save and load functionality in viewers that understand Content State.

 ```
 (region of a Canvas that is partOf a Manifest)